eranamar-zz/eranamar.github.io/_posts/2017-03-24-Comparing-Chernoff---Hoeffding-bounds.markdown

 <br></div>

 <div class="Indented">
-Note the differences from the beginning of the post: in this theorem the variables are i.i.d (rather than only independent) and they are discrete.
+Note the differences between that regime and the one from the definition at the beginning of the post: in this theorem the variables are i.i.d (rather than only independent) and they are discrete.
 </div>